christinec-dev/BomberClone_Parts/README.md

 ## Project Updates
 You can see the latest updates for this game here: https://oops-i-devd.gitbook.io/christinedevs/

+## Project Demo
+You can play the demo end-product of our project here: https://gotm.io/oopsidevd/bomberclone

 ## Project Tutorial
 You can find the tutorial series here: https://ko-fi.com/s/fa00d21069

 ## Project Preview Video
-You can watch the preview video that showcases our game here:
+You can watch the preview video that showcases our game here: https://youtu.be/nEzJRupuDSU

 ## Project Overview
 This game is a Procedurally Generated game that includes the following: